 Map of the HCMI Founders.
 The map shows geographical locations of the founders of the HCMI: National Cancer Institute in Bethesda, Maryland, USA; Cancer Research UK in London, United Kingdom; Wellcome Sanger Institute in Hinxton, United Kingdom; and Hubrecht Organoid Technology in Utrecht, Netherlands.

 HCMI was created by the US National Cancer Institute (NCI), Cancer Research UK (CRUK), the Wellcome Sanger Institute (WSI), and the foundation Hubrecht Organoid Technology (HUB).
 The consortium shares models, knowledge, and protocols to advance and refine model development.
-The specifics of collected data for each of these groups are not identical, but every effort is being made to maintain uniformity.
+The specifics of collected data by each institution are not identical, but every effort is being made to maintain uniformity.

 The governance group of the funders has been established to ensure the coordination of all efforts within the HCMI.

-The models will be made available through a single third-party distributor, American Type Culture Collection (ATCC).
-ATCC is a non-profit biorepository whose mission for the HCMI is to (1) acquire cancer models from the generating laboratories; (2) perform standard intake procedures, expand and preserve the models; and (3) globally distribute the models and standard operating procedures, imaging, and other model-specific information.
+The models are broadly available through a single third-party distributor, American Type Culture Collection (ATCC).
+ATCC is a non-profit biorepository whose mission for the HCMI is to (1) acquire cancer models from the generating laboratories; (2) perform standard intake procedures, expand and preserve the models; and (3) globally distribute the models and standard operating procedures, images, and other model-specific culture information.